amrancz/notes/content/Design synthesis.md

 There are different methods of synthesis:
 - for making sense out of data: Affinity Diagrams, Mental model diagrams, Flow diagrams
-- for building an experience framework: Concept mapping, Ecosystem mapping, Customer Journey mapping
+- for building an experience framework: [[Concept mapping (method)]], Ecosystem mapping, Customer Journey mapping

+These methods can be used throughout the whole process of synthesis (e.g. [[Framework for design synthesis]])

 ---